thutch/thutch.github.com/source/_posts/2012-04-15-object-oriented-recursion.markdown

 {% pullquote %}
-In summary, I hope to have demonstrated object-oriented recursion is a way to make your objects perform more work.
-Leaving the responsiblity to the objects to handle the base cases.
-It really is an invockation of the same method over different objects.
-Object-oriented recursion demonstrates the power of polymorphism.
+This Mancala Well example demonstrates Object-Oriented Recursion with two well types, Well and GoalWell being polymorphic, performing the take_seed operation.
+Each well delegates to the next well to handle updating their seed count, decrementing from the seeds being sown and testing for the base case to end the sow operation.

- {"Have fun recursion-ing!!"}
+ {"Have fun OO recursion-ing!!"}
 {% endpullquote %}

-The source for this example can be found at <a href=https://gist.github.com/2395565>Gist 2395565</a>
+The source for this example can be found at <a href=https://gist.github.com/2395565>Mancala Well</a>